piraces/hello/description.md

 using Logback.
 In addition, we make use of the SpringBoot's default configuration adding a log file which reference is the value of the field logging.file in application.properties.
 You can find more info about logback [here](logback.qos.ch).

+## IntelliJ IDEA

+### What is it?
+IntelliJ IDEA is a Java integrated development enviroment(IDE) fro developing computer software, but also offers enterprise frameworks(Spring,Grails...), mobile and web development(AndroidmAngularJS,JavaScript...)

+### Set-up process
+1. Set up your GitHub account
+2. Set up JDK home.
+3. Select check out from version control and clone the repository, adding the  following upstream:
+   UNIZAR-30246-WebEngineering (The directory must be created first).
+4. Import project from Gradle, set up gradle home and JVM, E.g.-> C:\gradle_2.7
+5. Select project format type: .idea(directory based).
+6. Automatically resolve dependeces and download necesary repositories.
+7. Unregistered VCS root detected, directory is under Gitm but is not registered in the Settings, assign a root automatically.
+8. Select Run tests in hello (Gradle option) (This will download Gradle dependencies if they aren't already installed)